 When you are making a face-to-face presentation, you waste an outstanding opportunity if you just stand before your audience and deliver what is on the slides.
-If you don’t add value by your presence, why are you there?
+If you don’t add value through your presence, why are you there?

 Why have all these people been brought together when they could simply read your presentation when it suits them?
 When you show a lack of confidence in presenting, your audience will assume a lack of confidence in the information.

-Remember the mnemonic AIDA – this stands for Attract attention, raise Interest, stimulate Desire and motivate Action.
+Remember the mnemonic AIDA – this stands for Attract attention, raise Interest, stimulate Desire, and motivate Action.

 Make sure your presentation is visually appealing and leads the reader along your desired path.
 The technique of putting the key message for each slide in the header is a good way of focusing the reader’s attention.

-8. No Follow Up
+8. No Follow-Up

 The presentation is one opportunity to communicate.
 Rarely is once enough to convince people to take action.
 Sales research indicates that 80% of decisions come after the fifth time of communication.
 If you assume this one exposure was enough, it is unlikely you will get the decisions and action you are looking for.

 Try: When you make a face-to-face presentation, there will be questions.
-You can follow up with the audience afterwards with more detailed responses or answers to questions you couldn’t or didn’t have time to answer on the day.
+You can follow up with the audience afterward with more detailed responses or answers to questions you couldn’t or didn’t have time to answer on the day.

 With a written presentation, you could follow up with an email asking if the reader wanted any further clarification or offering supplementary information.
 Offer to meet to talk it through or to have a telephone conversation if necessary.

-This presentation is an important step in your project or pitch and you will show your enthusiasm and conviction by following up.
+This presentation is an important step in your project or pitch, and you will show your enthusiasm and conviction by following up.